iterative/dvc.org/static/docs/user-guide/update-DVC-pipelines.md

 └── test.txt
 ```

-If you change your file using `mv source destination` then it shows that your
+If you change your file using `mv src dst` then it shows that your
 index isn't updated but the DVC files and/or directories are relocated to
 destination.
 So, after using regular `mv` you have to use
-`git add destination` and `git rm source` to update the index for both source
+`git add dst` and `git rm src` to update the index for both source
 and destination paths.

+While user doesn't need to use `git add` after `dvc move` or `dvc run` to
+change the index of both the source and destination files i.e., it gets
+updated automatically.